dann1/one-deploy/arch_bastion.md

 [//]: # ( vim: set wrap : )

-# Deployment via Bastion Host
+# Deploying via a Bastion Host

-In some cases direct access from Ansible controller to targets in the inventory is not possible or difficult.
-You can use the `bastion` role to construct custom SSH config out of your inventory, then provision your hosts automatically through a SSH jump host.
+In some cases, direct access from the Ansible controller to targets in the inventory is difficult or impossible.
+For these scenarios `one-deploy` provides the `bastion` role, which allows you to build a custom SSH configurations from your inventory, then provision your hosts automatically through an SSH jump host.

-## Preparing inventory
+## Preparing the Inventory

 To enable the `bastion` role you need to add several parameters to your inventory file: